 Nikki is a broadcaster with a passion for celebrating the latest and greatest across arts and culture and the stories of extraordinary people.
 Describing herself as ‘glocal’ as her work is both global and local, Nikki uses her heritage, insatiable curiosity and cultural awareness to craft interviews that make all her guests shine.

-She can be heard every weekend at the helm of BBC Radio 4’s Saturday Live, alongside Rev Richard Coles bringing the audience fascinating stories and remarkable people.
-Over on BBC Word Service Nikki can be heard weekly as the ‘BBCs Culture courier’ hosting the The Arts Hour, the flagship arts and culture programme, which once a month becomes The Arts Hour On Tour (pre COVID), travelled across the globe to different countries to bring the hottest names, talents and issues to the airwaves and to 97 million listeners.
+On top of previous hosting duties on BBC Radio4’s Loose Ends and Women’s Hour, Nikki is now the permanent co-host of Saturday Live, alongside Rev Richard Coles, bringing the audience fascinating stories and remarkable people.
+Over on BBC Word Service, Nikki can be heard weekly as the ‘BBCs Culture courier’ hosting the The Arts Hour, the flagship arts and culture programme, which once a month becomes The Arts Hour On Tour (pre COVID), travelled across the globe to different countries to bring the hottest names, talents and issues to 97 million listeners.

 Born to an Indian father and English mother, Nikki began her career in Mumbai as both a stage and film actress and worked with some of India’s finest directors.